 So standards should always help the critical thinking process, never replace it

-- Fix it yourself later (send yourself an email);
+- Fix it yourself later if it's too big.
+In this case, send yourself an email

-- Ask someone else to fix it (following the change "x" to "y" rule)
+- Ask someone else to fix it following the change "x" to "y"

 When most people say they'll do something, they really mean they'll try to do it, and they don't really worry too much whether they are successful or not, so long as they gave their best effort.